chef/automate/components/automate-chef-io/content/docs/install.md

 #### Configuring an External PostgreSQL Database

-Add the following to your config.toml:
+Add the following settings to your `config.toml`:

 ```toml
 [global.v1.external.postgresql]